PlayKit.ai

 Device Auth Flow (Browser)

-For production browser games, omit the developerToken.
-The SDK automatically shows a login modal when the user needs to authenticate.
+For production browser games, omit the apiKey.
+The SDK automatically shows a login modal when the player needs to authenticate via device auth.

 const sdk = new PlayKitSDK({